Grant making policy

 3.1 Applications from any geographical area within the UK (but not overseas) are eligible for consideration.

-3.4 Applicants under Objective 1 will normally be between five and twenty-eight years of age and applicants under Objective 2 will normally be between eleven and twenty-five years of age .
+3.6 Applicants under Aim 1 will normally be between five and twenty-eight years of age and applicants under Aim 2 will normally be between eleven and twenty-five years of age.
 In exceptional cases, the Trustees may consider applications from persons outside these parameters.

-3.5 The Charity will not save in exceptional circumstances make individual awards for sums in excess of £2,000.
+3.7 The Charity will not, save in exceptional circumstances, make individual awards for sums in excess of £1,000.

-3.6 In the case of applications under Objective 2, applications must be from amateurs, not professionals, and the total number of grants and the total sum awarded in any one sport or performing art in any consecutive period of twelve months will not normally exceed three, and £6,000 respectively.
+3.9 In the case of applications under Aim 2, applications must be from amateurs, not professionals, and the total number of grants and the total sum awarded in any one sport or performing art in any consecutive period of twelve months will not normally exceed three, or £3000 respectively.

-3.7 The Charity will willingly work in partnership with other organisations to fund initiatives beyond the financial scope of a single organisation
+3.10 The Charity will willingly work in partnership with other organisations to fund initiatives beyond the financial scope of a single organisation.

 The Trustees will not normally approve the use of the Charity’s funds for medical research, postgraduate study, or purposes for which the government has a statutory responsibility to provide.